Crawnicles/Reccomend_books/README.md

 Every row will be a different user, every colum will be a different book, the cells will contain the user's rating of a book

+## Book Reccomendations

 ## Further improvements

 - Create additional Quick Database diagrams
 - Add the my_ratings file
 - Add a formatting file for the goodreads_export data

+# Books worth re-reading

+The Name of the Wind
+Poor Charlie's Almanack
+The War of Art
+Lord of the Rings trilogy
+Zen and the art of Motorcycle Maintenance
+In my own way
+The Hitchhiker's Guide to the Galaxy
+Sapiens
+Chronicles: Volume One

+# Authors to explore more

+Terry Pratchet
+Neil Gaiman
+Nicholas Taleb
+Walter Isaacson
+Will Macaskill
+Carlos Casteneda
+Ernest Hemingway
+Alan Watts
+Herman Hesse